HealthBioscienceIDEAS/microscopy-novice/episodes/designing-a-light-microscopy-experiment.md

 In it's simplest form, a widefield microscope can be used for 'brightfield microscopy'.
 This is simply where the sample is illuminated by a bright light from one side, and then imaged from the other.
-The issue with this method is that it often produces low-contrast images, where biological structures are hard to see.
+The issue with this method is that it often produces low-contrast images, where it's difficult to see biological structures.
 This is because biological structures are often quite transparent - they don't absorb much light or differ much in their density.
 For this reason, contrast agents/staining are often used to increase contrast (i.e. the addition of dyes/chemicals that bind to specific structures).

 ![The image above is Napari's Skin (RGB) sample image - it is a brightfield image of a hematoxylin and eosin stained slide of dermis and epidermis.